-I believe that people should check carefully the lists of ingredients of the meals they buy.
+I believe that people should carefully check the lists of ingredients for the meals they buy.
 And it concerns not only the freeze-dried food but also their regular meals, like the potato soup, for example.

 What Does This Survival Food Taste Like?